mohamedyasser27/backstage-talks/README.md

 - using scroll-snap-type to add snapping to the scroll
 - us smooth-scroll to add a transition to scrolling
 - creating elements dynamically for better scalability
+- lazy load images when i scroll to them

 ## Getting Started